asrinivasan/examples/tagged-products-training/trainingDemos/2 - Scan Products/README.md

 * Create an Application
 * Copy the Application Key
 * Update the key in recognizeProductImage.js
-* Download a the QR code PNG
+* Download the QR code image

 # Scanning from your Desktop